thunder-project/thunder/README.md

 	$SPARK_HOME/bin/pyspark python/thunder/factorization/pca.py local data/iris.txt ~/results 4

 This will run principal components on the “iris” data set with 4 components, and write results to a folder in your home directory.
-The same analysis can be run interactively in a shell.
-Start Pyspark:
+The same analysis can be run interactively.
+Start PySpark:

 	$SPARK_HOME/bin/pyspark